 For example, the use of parts made of titanium aluminide in aircraft turbojet engines can significantly reduce the weight of the power plant.
 Scientists from NITU “MISiS”, in partnership with whom this material was written, have been actively working since 2010 as part of the federal target program.

 What are you talking about?

-The fan, compressor, turbine in an aircraft engine are propellers with blades of a special shape, which allow compressing the incoming air or converting the linear movement of the air flow into rotational.
-Some of these elements operate in the zone of very high temperatures.
+Some of these elements operate in a zone of very high temperatures.
 For example, the temperature in the turbine zone can reach 1.8 thousand Kelvin.
 For this reason, the same turbine should be made of heat-resistant, but at the same time light alloys.
 In modern engines, compressor blades and turbines are made of nickel alloys, and existing casting technologies make it possible to create such elements hollow while maintaining general strength and temperature stability.
 This reduces the weight of parts made of nickel alloys.

 In general, the use of titanium aluminide can reduce the mass of compressor blades and turbines by an average of half compared to traditional nickel-based alloys.
 Moreover, such a material has the best strength indicators in the so-called average temperature range (from 600 to 950 degrees Celsius), in which, for example, a low-pressure turbine operates in an aircraft engine.

 The manufacture of cast parts for aircraft engines from alloys based on titanium aluminide, although it is a relatively new development for Russia, is already being implemented in the production of imported serial engines.

 For example, low-pressure turbine blades are made from titanium aluminide for GEnx turbofan engines of the American company General Electric and PW1100G from Pratt & Whitney.